SamSteffen/Athena_QA/README.md

 - **Step 5** : Tie all the Queries From Step 4 Together Into a Single Continuous Query ('col1') That Will Perform QA on A Single Column of Your Table's Data
 - **Step 6** : Duplicate The Col1 Query from Step 5 For the First 10 Columns of Your Table
-- **Step 7** : Rewrite the Query From Step 5 To Handle All-Integer Datatypes
+- **Step 7** : Rewrite the Query From Step 5 To Handle Integer Datatypes
-- **Step 8** : Rewrite the Query From Step 5 To Handle All-Decimal Datatypes
+- **Step 8** : Rewrite the Query From Step 5 To Handle Decimal Datatypes
 - **Step 9** : Arrange and Modify the Query to Suit Your Dataset

 ### Sample Data